vatpac-technology/sops/docs/military/townsville.md

 ### ADC
 TL ADC owns the Class C arispace in the TL CTR (Extends to 7NM of the thresholds of 01 and 19.) from `SFC` to `A015`.
 This airsapce is designed to facilitate Helicopter Traffic and Ciruit Traffic.

-### Surveillance
-TL ADC is permitted to use Surveillance standards for separation.
-Surveillance coverage can be expected to be available at all levels in the TL ADC arispace.
-For simulations purposes,  visual separation is assumed to exist belwo the cloud base, and whtin 7NM of the areodrome.
-Visual separation can still be used to separate from aircraft on an instrument approach, below the cloud base.

 ## Aerodrome
 ### Runway Operations